ShalevAri/ShalevAri/README.md

 # Hi there! 👋 I'm Shalev

 ## About Me 🤔
-I'm a 15 y/o student passionate about coding, currently focused on becoming a full stack developer.
+I'm a 15 y/o student passionate about coding, and learning to become a Full Stack Developer.

 ## Tech Stack 🚀
-I love the [T3 stack](https://github.com/t3-oss/create-t3-app) and use `create-t3-app` to create every single project of mine since I discovered it.
+I love the [T3 stack](https://github.com/t3-oss/create-t3-app) and use `create-t3-app` to create my projects.

 ## Things I use 🛠️
 [create-t3-app](https://github.com/t3-oss/create-t3-app)<br />